Physical Media

 OverBlood 2 Strategy Guide 1

-This 144 page “Playstation Perfect Capture Series” was released in Japan around the time of the game’s release and boasts a thorough, in-depth walkthrough with maps.
+This 144 page “Playstation Perfect Capture Series” guide was released in Japan around the time of the game’s release and boasts a thorough, in-depth walkthrough with maps.

 In addition, there are around 40 pages of various information detailing the story of OverBlood 2, it’s cast of characters and an interviews with some of the game’s key contributors.